ocean90/spotify-embed/readme.txt

 Example:
 `[embed light]http://open.spotify.com/user/spotify/playlist/3Yrvm5lBgnhzTYTXx2l55x[/embed]`

 = I want to show the cover art, is that possible? = Yes.
 Just wrap your link into the `[embed][/embed]` shortcode and add the keyword 'coverart'.
 Example:
 `[embed coverart]http://open.spotify.com/user/spotify/playlist/3Yrvm5lBgnhzTYTXx2l55x[/embed]`

+= Where does the plugin get it's default height and width settings? = Therefor take a look at the Media settings under `Settings > Media > Embed`.

 = Can I customize the size of the embed box? =
 Yes.
 Just wrap your link into the `[embed][/embed]` shortcode and add the keywords 'height' and/or 'width'.